WebFritzi/GUI64/README.md

 * view files in text and hex mode
 * SD2IEC: all of the above + browse folders and create disk images and folders
 * Ultimate: browse Ultimate content and mount images
+* Load and execute one GUI64 app at a time

 For detailed information on GUI64, check out the [C64-Wiki page](https://www.c64-wiki.com/wiki/GUI64) or my [YouTube playlist](https://www.youtube.com/watch?v=iCAIbygV_Ac&list=PL0MXvn2FofiZXY7OWdk8VMvzWTT8VbzW2) on the development process of GUI64.

 **Control:**<br>
 Mouse in Port #1 (mouse wheel support with adapter Micromys)<br>
 Joystick in Port #2 (right click with Commodore key + fire)

+## Apps
+Since GUI64 v2.1, it is possible for programmers to develop apps for GUI64.
+An app is a PRG binary named "*.gui".
+Programmers have to include the file gui64.inc.asm in their code.
+Demo apps are collected in the folder "Apps".

 ## Time
 The current time is displayed either if the host is an Ultimate (with Command Interface enabled) or if there is a working [WiC64](https://www.wic64.net/web/) attached to the user port.
 Otherwise, the clock is set to "00:00".